We may earn money or products from the companies mentioned in this post.

 Assembling Your Pies

-Preheat your oven, and once your filling is prepared, lay out your puff pastry and take a large circle cookie cutter (or a bowl like I did), and cut circles in your pastry about 4 inches big.
+Preheat your oven to 350 degrees, and once your filling is prepared, lay out your puff pastry and take a large circle cookie cutter (or a bowl like I did), and cut circles in your pastry about 4 inches big.

 If you have some leftover dough, mush it back together and roll it out to make more pies (you may need to use a bit of flour or water to do this).